Talk About The Passion #2 – All Prophets Sometimes

 Moody production shot of me at Regional Final (illuminated crotch not pictured)

 Secondly, we’d botched the final lighting cue.
 Due to a misdirected spotlight the last thing the audience saw as curtains closed was my illuminated crotch area.
-A fair point from the adjudicator on this one, because there’s nothing worse than having a show ruined by the final tableau being the actor’s particulars lit up like a beacon.
+A fair point from the adjudicator on this one, because there’s nothing worse than having a show ruined by the final tableau being the actor’s knackers lit up like a beacon.
 Maybe if we’d brought in the chorus of heaven’s angels right at the end, it would have distracted the adjudicator.
 I suppose we’ll never know.

 The adjudicator said nothing about the writing, or the acting, or that the audience had found the piece so powerful many were moved to tears.
 Competitive am-dram it seems (and this is its biggest flaw) takes no account of the impact of a play on an audience as a measure of its quality because – heh – what does an audience know?